School of Nursing

 • Online coursework + optional virtual immersions

-• 7 trimesters (2 years, 4 months) Time to completion may vary by student, depending on individual progress, credits transferred, and other factors.
+• 7 trimesters (2 years, 4 months) Time to completion may vary by student, depending on individual progress, traditional versus accelerated pathway, credits transferred and other factors.

 • Sept., Jan. & May start dates, plus midterm starts